 Factors Affecting Culture in the Workplace

 A novel (or several) could likely be written on all the various aspects of workplace culture.
 While the factors below are just a few that can contribute to workplace culture, they can vary widely from company to company.
 Culture is also something that can’t really be copied.
-Companies can’t take a “copy and paste” approach when evaluating, maintaining or improving their culture.
 Just as individuals are vastly different, so are their contributions to workplace culture.

-Considering a 40-hour work week.
-Employees will spend 2,080 hours at work every year.
+Assuming a 40-hour work week, employees will spend 2,080 hours at work every year.
 At least a third of an employee’s waking hours are spent on the job!
 They will seek out a place they enjoy, feel like they belong, feel welcome and feel included.
 If they do not experience these things in their workplace, their personality may be more like that of a rebellious teenager lashing out at mistreatment, which can have damaging effects on the workplace culture.